About Dan Frankian

 Remove Outdoor Shelter Sites

 Anything stored outside that is roomy enough for a raccoon and quiet and/or dark will be seen as an invitation.
 Also check for hollow tree trunks and remove them, if possible.
+Let's not give them a place to live during the day, if we can avoid it.

 Install Motion-Activates Lights and Alarms